AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud through a VPN Gateway.md

 1. Configure a VPN Gateway

     Create an IPsec-VPN connection to connect the local IDC to the Alibaba Cloud.
-For more information, see [Configure a site-to-site connection](../../../../../intl.en-US/IPsec-VPN Quick Start/Configure a site-to-site connection.md#).
+For more information, see [Create a site-to-site connection through IPsec-VPN](../../../../reseller.en-US/IPsec-VPN Quick Start/Create a site-to-site connection through IPsec-VPN.md#).

 2. Attach networks